Inspection Reports for

 Visit Reason

-The document is a Plan of Correction submitted in response to deficiencies cited during a survey completed on November 26, 2013, related to medication storage and handling.
+This document is a Plan of Correction submitted in response to deficiencies cited during a survey completed on August 3, 2012, aimed at correcting and ensuring continued compliance with regulations.

 Findings